4 Ways to Improve Your Subscription Offering

 But what do the successful subscription companies have in common?
 How do they get customers to sign up for a subscription?
 And, more importantly, how do they keep them?

-Here are 4 strategies you can apply today to improve (or implement in) your subscription offering:
+Here are four strategies you can apply today to improve your subscription offering.

 1. Give your subscribers a premium experience

 Make your subscription customer feel special by offering them a service that is only available to them.
 Think of Amazon Prime, for instance.
-In exchange for an annual membership fee, subscribers can enjoy free two-day shipping, unlimited streaming of certain shows and movies, as well as the ability to borrow books from the Kindle library.
-Remember, premium price must equal premium experience.
+In exchange for an annual membership fee, subscribers can enjoy free two-day shipping, unlimited streaming of certain shows and movies and the ability to borrow books from the Kindle library.
+Remember, a premium price must equal a premium experience.

 2. Show how the subscription brings value to the consumer

-Customers generally do not prefer a subscription over a one-time purchase.
-Therefore, in exchange for their commitment, they must receive something of tangible value in return.
-For different businesses this may represent different things.
-For example, it may mean offering a special discount only available to subscribers.
-The value can also take place in the form of convenience.
-Rather than remembering to place a refill order on time, the customer opts for getting it automatically delivered.
-It's convenient and it saves time.
-Whatever the value proposition is, you should communicate it clearly.
+If you want your customers to opt for a subscription over a one-time purchase, you must give them something of tangible value in return for their commitment.
+This can be fulfilled in a few different ways.
+For example, it may mean offering a special discount that is only available to subscribers, or you could offer a free gift with the first delivery.
+For some subscription retailers, the value is simply realized in the form of convenience.
+Rather than remembering to place a refill order on time, the customer opts for getting it automatically delivered so they can "set it and forget it."
+Be sure to communicate your value proposition clearly.

 3. Create a curated journey through personalization

 Delight your subscription customers by offering them a highly personalized experience.
 Try surprising them with something new and innovative.
 This can be particularly important for merchants selling apparel, beauty products and food.
-Curation services account for 55% of ecommerce subscriptions (Chen, et al. 2018), making them the most popular subscription type.
+Curation services account for 55% of e-commerce subscriptions, making them the most popular subscription type.